treehouse-projects/optimization-testing/README.md

 # optimization-testing
-Use npm to optimize a web page.
+Use Node, npm, PhantomJS and Phantomas to measure the number of requests and size of files needed to render a web page.
+This simple test is one way to help optimize a web page for download speed.

 1. Clone or download this repo
 2. In the folder you've downloaded, you'll find a `public` folder.
 In that, add an index.html file plus any other asset folders/files such as scripts, images, fonts, and CSS.
 This test only works on a single page, the `index.html` file and won't scan an entire set of web pages.